Twonki/Hopinosis/README.md

 - The position of a word in the sentence and document is not noted.
 Keeping track of this would need a strict, iterative approach which is not haskelly.
   Instead, a flag is set whether it was a start and/or end, and the number of occurrences is tracked.
 - Due to the changes to the value-bag, both ValueBags and the Graph can be seen as Monoids
 - There have been no clearly stated measures for similarity of paths.
-I have left the function as a parameter and provide jaqqard- and cosine-distance as examples.
+I have left the function as a parameter and provide jaccard- and cosine-distance as examples.
 - It's free, open and for you to explore on Github :octocat: